spot_img

 I don’t know if people realize that, but it’s funny how it’s worked out with super dirt week and everything.
 I think it’s actually worked out in the best way possible because I don’t know if.
 There was any other answer as far as repaving it, other than to patch it, because I just think if you did it all at once, it would be quite frankly, deadly fast, just too fast.

-So it’s kind of working itself out.
-So if someone’s planning to come visit us, we go for a race or a tour, what are some things they should know before coming like fees, amenities, restrictions?
-One of the coolest things that we do here and have done for a long time is that kids 16 and under free with paid adult.
+Mountain Man Dan: So if someone’s planning to come visit us, we go for a race or a tour, what are some things they should know before coming like fees, amenities, restrictions?
+One of the coolest things that we do

-I think that’s great.
-We need to continue to get the younger audience involved and interested in these cars.
-I think it’s amazing you [00:48:00] guys allow 16 and younger and free with an adult because most places they have to be like 8 or 10 to get in for free.
-So I really commend you guys for doing that to allow the teenagers and We have camping available every weekend.
+Mountain Man Dan: I think it’s amazing you [00:48:00] guys allow 16 and younger and free with an adult because most places they have to be like 8 or 10 to get in for free.
+So I really commend you guys for doing that to allow the teenagers and

 You can pay a weekend fee or a season fee, full electric hookup down, right on Albany street in front of the track.
 And other than that, no crazy fees or restrictions.
 We do have a lot of cool amenities.
 I feel like here at the racetrack, we have a tiki bar where you can sit inside there and enjoy the live broadcasts of the race, all of our concessions are.